 “Although everyone will have their specific areas to work in, we encourage everyone to put forward their ideas outside of those specific areas.
-I believe that this freedom to write encourages diverse opinion and reporting amongst our team.
+I believe that this freedom to write encourages diverse opinion and reporting among our team.

-“COVID-19 has challenged our team to be a source of factual information relevant to our readership - but also escape from a changed world.”
+“COVID-19 has challenged our team to be a source of factual information relevant to our readership, but also escape from a changed world.”